6 Misconceptions about TDD – Part 1. TDD Brings Little Business Value and Isn’t Worth it

-The agenda of this series about misconceptions is the following:
+The agenda of the article series “6 Misconceptions about TDD” is the following:

 - TDD brings little business value and isn’t worth it

-- We all understand key laws of TDD in the same way
+- We all understand the key laws of TDD in the same way

 - There is one right size for “baby steps”

 - Mocks, mocks everywhere!
 There is nothing more